nsfyn55/awesome-wireless-statustray/README.md

 ## Description
-  If you are an Awesome WM user(and if you aren't you should be) you can drop this in your rc.lua and it will generate a widget that notes your wireless status in the format of (Connected: <Network-Name>).
+  If you are an Awesome WM user(and if you aren't you should be) you can drop this in your rc.lua and it will generate a widget that notes your wireless status in the format of (connected: --Network-Name--) or (not-connected:)
+  .
 This could be easily extended to include whatever wireless network data in pertinent to you that can be retrieved by calling executables on the path.
 ## Dependencies
   iwconfig must be on your path